Ultrahead/SpeccyNextTools/README.md

 - The developers of the NextZXOS (for providing the original tool in the OS and make the assembly code public)
 - Juan Segura Duran, aka "Duefectu" (for maintaining ZX Basic Studio, and his patience to all my questions)
 - José Rodriguez, aka "Boriel" (for providing such a beatiful and useful language original baptized as Boriel Basic, and his infinite patience to my crazy requests for the language)
+- Gemini (for providing assistance where needed; a note here: you will notice that each app stems from a single-file implementation located in Program.cs, well, it was easier to obtain results with Gemini this way for my goals; feel free to refactor it)

 This is very important to keep in mind: <ins>the code comes as is with no support</ins>.
 So, in case you want to modify it to suit your needs, go ahead, grab the code and have fun experimenting with it!